flipside-org/flipside.org/_posts/notes/notes/2013-10-25-launch-incendios2.md

 ---
 layout: note
 notes_active : true
+category: note

+title: Incendios 0.2 - more and improved data
+user: olafveerman

 filters: project

-title: Incendios 0.2 - more and improved data
-category: note
 image: incendios-pt.png
-tags: open-data incendios
 related_post:
   - incendios
   - open-data

-user: olafveerman
 ---

 This week we launched a new version of [incendios.pt](http://incendios.pt) with the most recent data published by ICNF (2012) and easy access to the raw data that powers the site.